jkunimune/nibasa/faq.md

 ### Why are "y" and "v" separate from "i" and "u"?
 Don't they represent the same sound?

+It depends on your definition of "sound".
 Many languages spell "y" and "i" using the same symbol because they are pronounced with the tongue and lips in the same position.  however, most languages have two separate symbols, or else modify

+### Why do all the country names end in "desa"?

+In Nibasa, every proper noun must be suffixed with a common noun that states what it is.
+Most natural languages don't do this as consistently as Nibasa does, but you see similar patterns in affixes like Arabic's "مدينة", Japanese's "国", and Malay's "bahasa".
+Enforcing these suffixes makes it more clear which nouns in a sentence are proper, and what they refer to.
+Consider the English pairs "Turkey" (a country) and "turkey" (a bird), or "Georgia" (a country) and "Georgia" (a U.S. state).
+These similarities can cause confusion in English, but in Nibasa, suffixes like "desa" and "vilaya" can clearly distinguish similar pairs.

 ### Why are there so many hyphens?